Eastern Air Lines Flight 401

-Eastern Air Lines Flight 401 was a scheduled flight from New York JFK to Miami.
-Shortly before midnight on December 29, 1972, the Lockheed L-1011-1 TriStar crashed into the Florida Everglades, causing 101 total fatalities.
-Three of the four cockpit crew members, two of the 10 flight attendants, and 96 of the 163 passengers were killed; 75 people survived.
+Eastern Air Lines Flight 401 was a scheduled flight from John F. Kennedy International Airport in Queens, New York, United States, to Miami International Airport in Miami, Florida, United States.
+Shortly before midnight on December 29, 1972, the Lockheed L-1011-1 TriStar crashed into the Florida Everglades.
+All three cockpit crew members, two of the 10 flight attendants, and 96 of the 163 passengers were killed.
+75 people survived, with 58 of them suffering serious injuries.

 The crash occurred while the entire flight crew were preoccupied with a burnt-out landing gear indicator light.
-They failed to notice that the autopilot had been disconnected inadvertently and, subsequently, the aircraft gradually lost altitude and crashed.
-This was the first fatal crash of a wide-body aircraft.
-It was also the first hull loss and fatal crash of a Lockheed L-1011 TriStar.
+The captain bumped the yoke on the aircraft, causing it to turn off the autopilot.
+Due to the focus on the landing gear and the minimal changes in the cockpit, the pilots did not notice.
+Because of this, the aircraft gradually lost altitude and crashed.
+This was the first hull loss and fatal crash of a Lockheed L-1011 TriStar.
+It was also the first severe widebody aircraft crash.

 Aircraft

 Eastern Air Lines Flight 401 was a regularly scheduled flight from John F. Kennedy International Airport in Queens, New York, to Miami International Airport in Miami, Florida.
-On the day of the crash, Flight 401 was operated using a Lockheed L-1011-1 TriStar (registration N310EA), which had been delivered to the airline on August 18, 1972.
-The aircraft was fleet number 310, and the 10th TriStar delivered to the carrier.
+On December 29, 1972, Flight 401 was operated using a Lockheed L-1011 TriStar (registration N310EA), which had been delivered to the airline just a few months earlier on August 18.
+The aircraft was fleet number 310, and the tenth TriStar delivered to the carrier.

 Flight crew

-The flight was commanded by Captain Robert Albin (Bob) Loft, age 55, a veteran pilot ranked 50th in seniority at Eastern Air Lines.
-Captain Loft had been with the airline for 32 years and had accumulated a total of 29,700 flight hours throughout his flying career.
+The flight was commanded by Captain Robert Albin "Bob" Loft, aged 55, a veteran pilot ranked fiftieth in seniority at Eastern Air Lines.
+Loft had been with the airline for thirty-two years and had accumulated a total of 29,700 flight hours throughout his flying career.
 He had logged 280 hours in the L-1011.
-His flight crew included First Officer Albert John "Bert" Stockstill, 39, who had 5,800 hours of flying experience (with 306 of them in the L-1011), and Flight Engineer Donald Louis "Don" Repo, 51, who had 15,700 hours of flying experience, with 53 of them in the L-1011.

-A company employee—technical officer Angelo Donadeo, 47, returning to Miami from an assignment in New York—accompanied the flight crew for the journey, but was officially an off-duty, "nonrevenue passenger".
+His flight crew included First Officer Albert John "Bert" Stockstill, aged 39, who had 5,800 hours of flying experience (with 306 of them in the L-1011) and Flight Engineer Donald Louis "Don" Repo, aged 51, who had 15,700 hours of flying experience (with 53 of them in the L-1011).
+A company employee—technical officer Angelo Donadeo, aged 47, returning to Miami from an assignment in New York City—accompanied the flight crew for the journey, but was officially an off-duty, "nonrevenue passenger".